oroinc/documentation/user_guide/activities/calendar_events/actions/view.rst

 |

-Alternatively, you can navigate to the calendar event record and see the event details on a dedicated page: click the ellipsis menu at the end of the event header and then click |IcView| **View Calendar event**.
+Alternatively, you can review the event details on a dedicated page: click the ellipsis menu at the end of the event header and then click |IcView| **View Calendar event**.

 |